PixelsCamp/talks/README.md

 ### What Happens Next?

+* Your proposal will be reviewed by the Pixels Camp organizers.
 * If your talk is accepted, we'll merge the PR.
 * You'll get feedback even if the talk isn't accepted.